Download the grant application form: Application Form.

 - Membership in the GLL SIS is a prerequisite to applying for a GLL SIS grant.

-- Grants should be made on the basis of: financial need, proven potential ability, and promise of future contributions to the GLL SIS and permanence in the law library profession.
+- Grants should be awarded on the basis of: financial need, proven potential ability, promise of future contributions to the GLL SIS, and permanence in the law library profession.

 - Grants may be withdrawn for sufficient cause by unanimous action of the Committee.

 - Should circumstances prevent use of the grant by the recipient, the funds allocated to the grant are to be handled at the discretion of the Committee.

 - Recipient is required to provide receipts of expenses.
-They are to be sent to the Grants Committee chair within a week of the conference’s conclusion.
+Receipts and a completed AALL Expense Report Form are to be sent to the Grants Committee chair within one week of the conference’s conclusion.

 - First time applicants will take priority over previous recipients.
-Individuals who have received a GLL grant in the current or previous two Association fiscal years will not be eligible.
+Individuals who have received a GLL SIS grant in the current or previous two Association fiscal years will not be eligible.
 However, an award may be presented to a previous recipient if there are fewer qualified applicants than awards available.

 - All members of the GLL SIS are eligible to apply for grants regardless of number years of membership.
 However, the Committee reserves the right to designate certain grants to newer librarians (less than 5 years in the profession) or to experienced librarians (more than 5 years in the profession).

 - Applicants must submit a copy their current resume with their application.

-- Applicants must submit 1 signed letter of recommendation from their employer, an immediate supervisor, or a trustee, etc., who has first-hand knowledge of the applicant’s work responsibilities.
+- Applicants must submit 1 signed letter of recommendation from their employer, an immediate supervisor, or a person who has first-hand knowledge of the applicant’s work responsibilities.
 The recommendation should include information about the applicant’s potential contribution to the field of law librarianship and AALL, and should also address the nature of the financial need.

 - Those receiving an AALL Grant will be required to attend the GLL SIS business meeting/breakfast and attend at least 1 GLL SIS sponsored program during the AALL Annual Meeting.